sdiehl/write-you-a-haskell/evaluation.md

 * Call-by-need: arguments passed unevaluated but an expression is only evaluated once and shared upon subsequent references

-Given an expression ``f x`` the reduction in different evaluation models proceeds differently:
+Given an expression $f x$ the reduction in different evaluation models proceeds
+differently:

 *Call-by-value*: